hadley/adv-r/development.md

 * `load_all(pkg)`, which loads code (`load_code`), data (`load_data`) and C
   files (`load_c`).
 These are loaded into a non-global environment to avoid conflicts, and so all functions can easily be removed.
-By default `load_all` will only load changed files to save time - if you want to reload everything from scratch, run `load_all(pkg, T)`
+By default `load_all` will only load changed files to save time&mdash;if you want to reload everything from scratch, run `load_all(pkg, T)`

 * `test(pkg)` runs all tests in `inst/test/` and reports the results